xmaple555/C-Programming-Note/README.md

 ## Type Casting
 Type Casting is a method that converts one data type into another.
-To convert a variable's type, type a new data type inside the parenthesis `()` followed by the variable's name.
+To convert the type of a variable, write a new data type inside the parenthesis `()` followed by the name of the variable.

 ```clike=
 int sum = 17, count = 5;